SergeyTeplyakov/DissectingTheCode/posts/final_posts/2017-Pattern matching csharp.md

 }
 ```

 `o is object` is `true` when `o` is not `null`, but `o is var x` is always `true`.
-The compiler knows about that and in the Release mode, it removes the if-clause altogether and just leaves the `Console` method call.
-Unfortunately, the compiler does not warn you that the code is unreachable if you would have an else block or will invert the check: `if (!(o is var x)) Console.WriteLine("Unreachable")`.
+The compiler knows about that and in the Release mode (*), it removes the if-clause altogether and just leaves the `Console` method call.
+Unfortunately, the compiler does not warn you that the code is unreachable in the following case: `if (!(o is var x)) Console.WriteLine("Unreachable")`.
 Hopefully, this will be fixed as well.

+(*) It is not clear why the behavior is different in the Release mode only.
+But I think all the issues falls into the same bucker: the initial implementation of the feature is suboptimal.
+But based on [this comment](https://github.com/dotnet/roslyn/issues/22654#issuecomment-336329881) by Neal Gafter, this is going to change: "The pattern-matching lowering code is being rewritten from scratch (to support recursive patterns, too).
+I expect most of the improvements you seek here will come for "free" in the new code.
+But it will be some time before that rewrite is ready for prime time.".

 The lack of `null` check makes this case very special and potentially dangerous.
 But if you know what exactly is going on you may find this pattern useful.
 It can be used for introducing a temporary variable inside the expression: